iann838/workery/docs/guides/responses.md

 All responses are extended from the `Response` class of the Global Web API.

 By default, Workery uses `JSONResponse` to wrap return values of route handlers if it is not a `Response`.
+Responses can be thrown in handlers to immediately interrupt the request flow and responding with it.
 Available response classes:

 ## JSONResponse